-While most people probably imagine training dolphins or other marine mammals when they think of careers that involve ocean animals, there are a number of additional careers, including caretaking, rescue services and conservation.
+While most people probably imagine training dolphins or other marine mammals when they think of careers that involve ocean animals, there are a number of additional careers such as aquarium educator, filmmaker, and marine biology researcher.
+Other occupations include caretaking, rescue services and conservation.

 Aquarium educators organize and conduct lectures and presentations for school classes, research societies and other groups.
 When showing different ocean animals, they may use a hands-on approach, such as instructing students on how to properly pet a stingray.
 Some educators lead groups on excursions outside of the aquarium, including scuba diving trips and coastal hikes, to watch ocean animals in their natural habitat.